stonemjs/docs/src/docs/architecture/middleware.md

 Stone.js supports three interchangeable middleware variants:

 - **Class-based**, required when using the Declarative API with decorators
-- **Function-based**, simple, flexible, ideal for functional or imperative registration
+- **Function-based**, simple, flexible, ideal for functional programming with imperative registration
 - **Factory-based**, dynamic and dependency-aware, used when function-based middleware needs to be parameterized or contextualized

 You can use any of these shapes in **any dimension**.
 The continuum doesn’t restrict you, it empowers you to choose what fits best.